COVID-19 Update from February 13th, 2023

 - Other hygiene measures (regular ventilation, hand disinfection) must also continue to be observed.

-- Since the beginning of the summer semester courses haved returned to in person classes at the usual occupancy of lecture halls and classrooms.
+- Courses haved returned to take place in classes at the usual occupancy of lecture halls and classrooms.
 Classes held solely online are no longer avaliable.
 Mixed models (for example, a diadlically justified integration of online elements into a course) as well as streaming courses are still possible.

 - Please inform your instructors if you cannot attend face-to-face courses due to a positive COVID-19 test result.
 In this case instructors must offer compensation!